whereismytime/TodoListAPI/README.md

 • SQL Server (or SQL Express) – As the database server.

 ============================================================
-📖 API Documentation (Swagger)
+API Documentation (Swagger)
 ============================================================
 • API documentation is available at: https://localhost:7202/swagger
-• Use Swagger UI to test the API endpoints interactively.
+• Use Swagger UI to test API endpoints interactively.

 ============================================================
-🚀 Setup & Installation
+Setup & Installation
 ============================================================

-1. Prerequisites:
+1️⃣ Prerequisites:
    • .NET 8 SDK
    • SQL Server (or SQL Express)
    • Visual Studio or VS Code

-2. Configuration:
+2️⃣ Configure the App:
    • Open appsettings.json and set:
-     - The ConnectionString for the database.
+     - Connection string for the database
-     - JWT secret key and token expiration settings under the Jwt section.
+     - JWT secret key & token expiration settings under the Jwt section

-3. Database Migration:
+3️⃣ Run Database Migrations:
-   • Run the following command in the terminal: dotnet ef database update
+   • Execute the following command in the terminal: dotnet ef database update
    This creates or updates the database schema.

-4. Running the Project:
+4️⃣ Start the Application:
    • Start the project using:
        dotnet run
    or open the solution in Visual Studio and click Run.
-   • The application will be available at https://localhost:7202
+   The application will be available at https://localhost:7202

-5. Accessing the Application:
+5️⃣ Accessing the Application:
    • Swagger UI: https://localhost:7202/swagger
    • Main Site: https://localhost:7202
    • Use the links on the site to navigate to the Login, Registration, and Todo pages.

 ============================================================
-🔑 Security Considerations
+Authentication & Security
 ============================================================
 • JWT is stored in HttpOnly cookies to protect against XSS.
 • Passwords are hashed using HMACSHA512.
 • Cookies are configured with Secure and SameSite=Strict attributes to mitigate CSRF risks.
-• Additional client-side validation prevents simple XSS injections (additional server-side validation is recommended).
+• Additional client-side validation prevents simple XSS injections.

 ============================================================
-🛡 Cookies & Sessions
+Cookies & Sessions
 ============================================================
 • Upon successful login, the server sets the JWT in an HttpOnly, Secure, and SameSite=Strict cookie.
 • API requests are sent with "credentials: 'include'" to automatically transmit the cookie.
-• The JwtBearer configuration in Program.cs uses the OnMessageReceived event to extract the token from cookies when the Authorization header is absent.
+• The JwtBearer configuration in Program.cs uses the OnMessageReceived event to extract the token from cookies if the Authorization header is absent.

 ============================================================
-🛠 Technologies Used
+Technologies Used
 ============================================================
 • ASP.NET Core – For building the web application and REST API.
 • Entity Framework Core 8.0 – For data access with SQL Server.